-Freezing control cables in cold weather.
+POTENTIAL HAZARD Freezing control cables in cold weather.

-You could be unable to control the ATV, which could lead to an accident or collision.
+WHAT CAN HAPPEN You could be unable to control the ATV, which could lead to an accident or collision.

-When riding in cold weather, always make sure all control cables work smoothly before you begin riding.
+HOW TO AVOID THE HAZARD When riding in cold weather, always make sure all control cables work smoothly before you begin riding.

-- 1. Select a level surface and lock the parking brake (see page 28) before starting the engine. - 2.
-Turn the fuel lock to "ON". - 3.
-Turn the main (W) tch to " · " and the engine stop switch to " ". - 4.
-Make sure the tethered road lead is installed
+- 1. Select a level surface and lock the parking brake before starting the engine. - 2.
+Turn the fuellock to "ON". - 3.
+Turn the main switch to " · " and the engine stop switch to " $\mathbf{Q}$ ". - 4.
+Make sure the tethered road lead is installed into the remote engine stop switch.